awsdocs/amazon-route53-docs/doc_source/SOA-NSrecords.md

 1. In the right pane, make note of the four servers listed for **Name Servers**\.

-For information about migrating DNS service from another DNS service provider to Route 53, see [Migrating DNS Service for an Existing Domain to Amazon Route 53Migrating DNS Service for an Existing Domain to Route 53](MigratingDNS.md)\.
+For information about migrating DNS service from another DNS service provider to Route 53, see [Making Amazon Route 53 the DNS Service for an Existing DomainMaking Route 53 the DNS Service for an Existing Domain](MigratingDNS.md)\.

 ## The Start of Authority \(SOA\) Record<a name="SOArecords"></a>